Musing On Our Changing Morality

 At the current moment, we see such hot button issues as abortion and the death penalty changing in various directions in our society.
 Where will they end up 83 years from now?
 I suspect your guess is as good as mine.

 I would be interested to hear your thoughts on the subject?
-What things will our ancestors 83 years from now find morally repugnant?
+What things will our descendants 83 years from now find morally repugnant?